leblitzdick/lightning-scooter/README.md

 of course it rolls on, but only with muscle power.
 The program returns to the start screen and is ready for a new rental process.

+## System structure:

+The heart of the system is a Raspberry Pi 3 A+, which is supplemented by a GSM/GPRS/GNSS HAT.
+This component has a GSM and a GPS module and is therefore responsible for the positioning as well as the Internet connection.

+The relays for controlling the power supply are controlled by the GPIOs of the Raspberrypi Pi.
+The Bluetooth module reads the information from the scooter.
+Here I have adapted the program code from this repository ReadM365.

+An e-paper display is used as monitor, which also provides 4 switches for the menu control.
+These are also queried via the GPIOs of the Raspberry Pi.
+The e-paper display has the advantage that it consumes almost no power in display mode but only when the image content changes.
+It has a high contrast and is easy to read even on sunny days.
+The picture construction is relatively tough with approx. 6 sec., but only 2 steps/pictures are needed to complete the payment process.

+For the power supply of the Raspberry Pi it was necessary to install a DC/DC converter which provides the required 5V from the
+42V of the scooter battery.
+In the lower picture you can see it, so that the converter does not discharge the battery, a switch is installed which separates it from the current.
+In this picture you can also see the two blue relays which are responsible for switching the current.